atomist/sdm/README.md

 ## Contributing

 Contributions to this project from community members are encouraged and appreciated.
 Please review the [Contributing Guidelines](CONTRIBUTING.md) for more information.
+Also see the [Development](#development) section in this document.

 ## Code of Conduct